mapbox/awesome-vector-tiles/README.md

 - [Vector tiles remixed](http://gdunlop.github.io/Vector-tiles-remixed/) - guide to using [tilemaker](https://github.com/systemed/tilemaker) to generating vector tiles
 - [Build Your Own Static Vector Tile Pipeline](https://geovation.github.io/build-your-own-static-vector-tile-pipeline) - guide transforming, encoding and hosting tiles in the cloud; using ogr2ogr + tippecanoe + Mapbox GL JS
+- [Using the new MVT function in PostGIS](Using the new MVT function in PostGIS) - Building a vector tile service with PostGIS, express, and pg-promise.

 ## License